Go to Next Chapter -- Return to Contents/Index

 he shuns dawn's lonely light.

 Now, after several excruciating hours at the office, Alice felt weak and emotionally drained.
-All day long she had worried that, when she contacted Sam again, something dreadful would have happened to him and the others at Shadow Brook Arms.
+All day long she had worried that, when she contacted Sam again, something dreadful would have happened to him and the others at Shadowbrook Arms.
 He had tried to allay her fears Halloween night and, when they parted, promised to call her the next day.
-But he hadn’t called her or e-mailed her today and she could not reach him on the phone.
-She had checked her answering machine, in fact, several times and found only telemarketing and bill collector messages.
+But he hadn’t called her or send a text message to her today and she could not reach him on the phone.
 What did his silence mean?
 Was Sam merely being inconsiderate again, or had something happened to him last night?
+Unfortunately, Alice hadn’t brought her laptop with her this morning or she would already know there was a problem.

 “India is a make-believe witch,” she told herself, racing across town, “she can’t harm us!
 This is just a cruel joke!
 Oh, Sam you’ve got a lot of explaining to do!